GENESIS 1: CREATION, the BEGINNING

 >> For in six days the Lord made the heavens {appear*} and the {land**}, the sea, and all that is in them… <<

-The footnotes explain why Exodus 20:11 (and 31:17) should have this meaning-
+Braces { } enclose explanatory insertions that clarify the meaning of this verse.
+The footnotes below explain why Exodus 20:11 (and 31:17) should have this meaning-

-*The Genesis 1: Creation, the Six Days commentary for vv14-19 [1984 NIV] provides substantial evidence from correct written Hebrew word usage and observational science that a gradual clearing of Earth’s initial dark cloud layer on the 1st day caused the sun, moon and the stars to appear in the sky (Hebrew “rqio”) by the 4th day.
-Evidently, God “made” them appear in the sky instead of actually forming them in the celestial heavens [Hebrew shimim] then.
+*The Genesis 1: Creation, the Six Days commentary for vv14-19 [1984 NIV] provides substantial evidence from correct written Hebrew word usage and observational science that a gradual clearing of Earth’s initial dark cloud layer starting on the 1st day caused the sun, moon and the stars to appear in the sky (Hebrew “rqio”) by the 4th day.
+Evidently, God “made” them appear in Earth’s sky by scattering its cloud layer instead of actually forming them in the celestial heavens [Hebrew shimim] then.
 Notice no commas were used in the Hebrew text.
-(See Creation commentary for the “Six Days”, Day 4 for details.)
+(See Creation commentary for The Six Days, The 4th day).

 Conclusion for the interpretation of Exodus 20:11-